hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

     * All New or Deleted features must have **remrks** and **recomd.**
 * All features with images:
 	* All **images** contain the correct naming convention and they have a corresponding image in the multimedia folder.
+	* Receive a warning if an image is used on multiple features.
 * Sounding features = all **SOUNDG.**
     * All Sounding features must have **TECSOU** and **QUASOU.**
 * DTONs = all features with **descrp = 1 or 2**, **sftype = 3**: